Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Results

 Next, we study the sizes of the receptive fields and their layouts by identifying the subdomains of the stimulus space that elicit reliable responses from individual neurons.
 Following the standard experimental methodology, we identified each field as a domain in the boundary space to which a given neuron responded with confidence, \textit{i.e.}, above a certain threshold.
 Computationally, we swept a narrow stimulus along the boundary, slowly enough to saturate the amplitude of the bump attractor in each position (see Methods, \ref{sec:met}).

-The resulting receptive fields form a dense coverage of the stimulus space (Fig.~\ref{f4:receptive_scaling}a), and, more importantly, exhibit exponential nesting of observed sizes(Fig.~\ref{f4:receptive_scaling}b).
-Specifically, the size of a receptive field, $s$, and the corresponding neuron's radial coordinate, $r$, are related as
+The resulting receptive fields form a dense coverage of the stimulus space (Fig.~\ref{f4:receptive_scaling}a), and, more importantly, exhibit exponential nesting of observed sizes(Fig.~\ref{f4:receptive_scaling}b), which is consistent with the experimentally observed distribution of place field sizes \cite{Rch,Elv}.